 Tetanus/Diptheria/Pertussis: recent vaccination with combined tetanus/diphtheria/pertussis toxoid within 10 years.

-Tuberculosis: evidence of tuberculosis screening performed within the past six months or a chest x-ray ruling out active tuberculosis.
+Tuberculosis: completion of tuberculosis screening questionnaire within the past six months or a chest x-ray ruling out active tuberculosis.
 Positive skin tests will require a referral to the Chest Clinic of the local county Public Health Department (see section on enforcement below).
 Nursing students working in a healthcare facility may provide evidence of a negative TB test within 1 year.

 Students seeking religious exemption from these requirements must comply with applicable state regulations.